Decompositions of commutative monoid congruences and binomial ideals: Taxonomy of congruences on monoids

-\begin{remark} Giving a congruence on~$Q$ is the same as giving a \emph{unital ideal} in~$\kk[Q]$, generated by \emph{unital} binomials $\ttt^p - \ttt^q$, with unit coefficients that are negatives of one another \cite[\S7]{gilmer}.
+\begin{remark} Giving a congruence on~$Q$ is the same as giving a unital ideal in~$\kk[Q]$ that is generated by unital binomials $\ttt^p - \ttt^q$ (and no monomials).
 In particular, every congruence is induced by some binomial ideal.
 That said, other binomial ideals can induce the same congruence as the canonical unital ideal, by rescaling the variables or via Theorem~\ref{t:chain}, for instance. \end{remark}

 \begin{example}[Some congruences from unital ideals] \mbox{} \begin{enumerate} \item The prime ideal $\<x-y\> \subset \kk[x,y]$ induces a toric congruence such that $\ol{\NN^2} \cong \NN$.